yncy0/dotfiles/README.md

-# My personal development setup in Linux or in WSL
+# My personal development setup in Linux

 **This setup only includes** `apt` **and** `dnf` **packages**